flux-framework/flux-core/doc/man1/flux-shell.rst

   verbosity, though setting this value larger than 2 currently has no effect.

+**nosetpgrp**\ =\ *INT*
+  If nonzero, disables the use of :linux:man2:`setpgrp` to launch each job task in its own process group.
+This will cause signals to be delivered only to direct children of the shell.

 **initrc**\ =\ *FILE*
   Load flux-shell initrc.lua file from *FILE* instead of the default initrc path.
 For details of the job shell initrc.lua file format,